 Evolving from econometric research conducted in MIT in the 1960s, the multi-dimensional database has matured into the database engine of choice for data analysis applications.
 This application category is commonly referred to as OLAP (On-Line Analytical Processing).
 The multi-dimension database has become popular with industry because it allows high performance access and analysis of large amounts of related data across several applications, operating in different parts of the organization.
-Given that all business applications operate in a multi-tier environment, and often use different technologies operating on different platforms, it is important that such widely dispersed data can be accessed and analysed in a meaningful way.
+Given that all business applications operate in a multi-tier environment, and often use different technologies operating on different platforms, it is important that such widely dispersed data can be accessed and analyzed in a meaningful way.

-The multi-dimensional database may also offer a better concept for visualising the way we already think of data in the real world.
+The multi-dimensional database may also offer a better concept for visualizing the way we already think of data in the real world.
 For example, most business managers already think of data in a multi-dimensional way, such as when they think of specific products in specific markets over certain periods of time.
 The multi-dimensional database attempts to present such data to the end user in a useful way.

 Relational databases store data in a two dimensional format, where tables of data are presented as rows and columns.
 Multi-dimensional database systems offer an extension to this system to provide a multi-dimensional view of the data (Rand).
 For example, in multi-dimensional analysis, data entities such as products, regions, customers, dates etc. may all represent different dimensions.
 This intrinsic feature of the database structure will be covered in depth in subsequent sections of this paper.